kwilinsi/tlmerge/docs/raw_processing.md

 The `-4` flag was substituted with `-W -g 1 1`.
 It still disables the brightness adjustments, but the output is no longer 16-bit.

+> [!NOTE]
-**Note:** Strictly speaking, you might want to use `-E` instead of `-D` if you're doing this yourself.
-The `-D` flag doesn't include the thin border of pixels around the image that are used to get better interpolation results.
+> Strictly speaking, you might want to use `-E` instead of `-D` if you're doing
+> this yourself.
+The `-D` flag doesn't include the thin border of pixels around
+> the image that are used to get better interpolation results.
+If you're using a
-If you're using a picture with clear bright and dark areas, however, that shouldn't make any difference.
+> picture with clear bright and dark areas, however, that shouldn't make any
+> difference.

 ---